 Whenever I’m working on a story idea, I spend a lot of time during the development stages making character sketches and writing backstories for my characters.
-I usually end up with too many of them and some characters get cut.
+I usually end up with too many of them, so some characters get cut.
 The lucky ones get resurrected in some other story.

 The most compelling characters are unique in some way and brimming with personality.
 But they are flawed too, and I think that oftentimes, readers find themselves more in the characters’ flaws than in their strengths.

-Conversely, the least interesting characters are boring.
-They lack personality or their goals aren’t clear.
+Conversely, the least interesting characters lack personality or their goals aren’t clear.
 Oftentimes, they act “out of character,” doing things that are inconsistent with their established personalities and behaviors.

 Character exercises can help with all that.

 These fiction writing exercises are designed to help you create characters…and who knows?
 Maybe one of these exercises will lead to your next big writing project.
 Or you can use these exercises to develop a character for a story you’re already working on, but keep in mind that the story itself often shapes characters, so be flexible and allow your character to change with the story.
 In other words, you don’t have to stick to the profile you’ve created for your character.